kubernetes/website/content/zh/docs/tasks/administer-cluster/kubeadm/kubeadm-certs.md

 ### Set up a signer

 The Kubernetes Certificate Authority does not work out of the box.
-You can configure an external signer such as [cert-manager][cert-manager-issuer], or you can use the build-in signer.
+You can configure an external signer such as [cert-manager](https://docs.cert-manager.io/en/latest/tasks/issuers/setup-ca.html), or you can use the build-in signer.
-The built-in signer is part of [`kube-controller-manager`][kcm].
+The built-in signer is part of [`kube-controller-manager`](/docs/reference/command-line-tools-reference/kube-controller-manager/).
-To activate the build-in signer, you pass the `--cluster-signing-cert-file` and `--cluster-signing-key-file` arguments.
+To activate the build-in signer, you must pass the `--cluster-signing-cert-file` and `--cluster-signing-key-file` flags.
 -->

 ### 设置一个签名者（Signer）

 Kubernetes 证书颁发机构不是开箱即用。